Rooming house bond, rent and other charges

 Bond and rent in advance

-A receipt must be given to the resident within 48 hours of receiving the bond, even if this was paid directly into a bank account.
+- up to two weeks' rent as a bond - a receipt must be given to the resident within 48 hours of receiving the bond, even if this was paid directly into a bank account

-A bond guarantee provided by Housing SA must be receipted and lodged within the required time frame and must also be lodged before the 'to be lodged by' date issued by Housing SA.
+A bond guarantee provided by Housing SA must be receipted and lodged before the 'to be lodged by' date issued by Housing SA.

 The guarantee form must be signed by all parties to the bond.
 An unsigned guarantee form will not be accepted by CBS.